empirical-org/Empirical-Core/services/QuillLMS/engines/evidence/app/models/evidence/research/readme.md

     PassagePromptResponse --|> ExampleFeedback
 ```

-## 2. Experiment Configuration
+## 2. Trial Configuration
-Within the create `Experiment` UI, `LLMConfig`, `LLMPromptTemplate0` and `PassagePrompt` are all selected.
-Before creation, substitutions are made to the `LLMPromptTemplate` contents and yielding an `LLMPrompt` record which is associated with the experiment
+Within the create `Trial` UI, `LLMConfig`, `LLMPromptTemplate0` and `PassagePrompt` are all selected.
+Before creation, substitutions are made to the `LLMPromptTemplate` contents and yielding an `LLMPrompt` record which is associated with the trial

 ```mermaid
 classDiagram